Your hectic day has finally lulled to a stop.

 Connecting with your soul is not a novel, wishy-washy, one-off experience.
 It is a serious practice.
 It is a daily practice that one should commit to for life.
 You need to make an effort every day to introspect and turn inwards in order to reap the most benefits.
 And when I mention the benefits, I mean everything ranging from the small and subtle, to the paradigm-shifting-mind-blowing-mystical-experiences.

 I recommend experimenting with various practices that you feel comfortable with at first.
 This might range from mainstream spiritual practices to more esoteric methods.
 The main point is that you need to explore what “soul” feels like.
-If you are in desperate need of this contact, I recommend finding a local (or international) shaman who can guide you on a spirit quest through the use of plant medicine.
+If you’re in desperate need of this contact, I recommend finding a local (or international) authentic/trustworthy shaman who can guide you on a spirit quest through the use of plant medicine.
 Plants such as psilocybin mushrooms, peyote, san pedro, and ayahuasca provide sacred gateways into the realm of soul and spirit.

 2. Seek relentlessly for self-fulfillment